-Regionally, the City is similar to other census tracts in developed areas where the percentage of female-headed households range from 20-40 percent.
+Regionally, the City is similar to other census tracts in developed areas where the percentage of femaleheaded households range from 20-40 percent.
 Tracts in the City and near the community of Fort Dick range from 40- 60 percent.
 In these areas, concentrations of female-headed households are considered to be impacted by the availability of affordable units within proximity to jobs, transportation, and resources in these areas.

 The US Census data for the four (4) Census Tracts encompassing the City was reviewed to further analyze whether there are significant differences in familial status between the various area of the City and its Sphere of Influence.
 Between the Census Tracts, the percentage of married-couple family households ranged from 28.3 to 45.4 percent.
 The highest percentage being Tract 1.02 and the lowest being in Tract 1.01.
 The percentage of female-headed households between the Census Tracts ranged from 14.7 to 20.9 percent.
-The highest percentage being Tract 1.04 and the lowest being Tract 1.02.
+The highest percentage being Tract 1.02.
 It was observed that there was very little difference in the percentage of female-headed households between Tracts 1.01 and 1.07 (17.3 and 17.5, respectively), which contain most of the City's residential population and vacant sites.
 The percentage of non-family households between the Census Tracts ranged from 34.3 to 45.6 percent.
-The highest percentage being in Tract 1.01 and the lowest in Tract 1.02.
+The highest percentage being in Tract 1.02.